Elitex logo

 Best practices for BFF implementation

-Best practices for implementing the BFF pattern
+Best practices for implementing BFFBest practices for implementing BFF

 Keep BFFs lightweight: Focus on data aggregation and transformation, not business logic.